atharvamansukhe/trillo/README.md

 Trillo

-A website showcasing locations and reviews.
+A website for booking hotels showcasing locations and reviews.

 Created using- HTML and Sass